The official social platform for ConsimWorld

-Turning Point in the Central Pacific: Saipan 1944 Takes the…Continue
+Turning Point in the Central Pacific: Saipan 1944 Takes the Panzer Grenadier System to the…Continue

 The unofficial BorgFest is on for Labor Day Weekend at Pacificon.
 If you're looking for a game of GMT's C&C:A or C&C:N, I'll be running an ancients game on Friday from 4-8 pm and a napoleonics game from 8-12 on Sunday morning.
 It'll be in the miniatures area of the hall as I'm using 15mm miniatures and Kalistra's 4" hex terrain for the boards.

 If you're at the convention, drop by to say "hi".